Daylight Saving Time will begin in United States at 2 am on March 10, 2019.

 # 2: Spring Forward Early

-Change the time on your clock or watch to one hour ahead before the onset of DST.
+Change the time on your clock or watch to one hour ahead before the onset of Daylight Saving Time.
 After you do this, go to bed at your usual time.
 Your body clock will not detect any sudden changes, and you will enjoy a quality and restful sleep, even if you now have to wake up an hour early.

 # 3: Follow a Timetable